-The MSc ESD is taught by DPU staff and associate teaching fellows held in high esteem by their peers internationally and renowned for their contribution to academic thinking and development practice.
-Every year the course evolves as new ideas are discussed and established conventions challenged.
-Please follow the links below to learn more about the teaching staff and associates.
+The MSc ESD is taught by DPU staff and associate teaching fellows held in high esteem among their international peers for their contribution to academic thinking and development practice.
+Every year the course is evolving, as new ideas are discussed and established conventions challenged.
+Please follow the links below to learn more about our staff and associates.

 Graduate Teaching Assistant